 But, just like the lamb, this is a very popular dish in Patagonia because the population of guanacos is so high.
-The hunting is allowed for controlling the population.
+Hunting is allowed for controlling the population.

 The meat is rather lean, and it is cooked just until it’s all nice and tender.

-Michal had it as a part of his parillada, and while we were on our three day tour in Salar de Uyuni and the lagoons there.
+Michal had it as a part of his parillada in El Chalten, and another time when we were on our three-day tour in Salar de Uyuni and the lagoons there.
 Me?
-Well, I would have tried it then if not for the altitude sickness.
+Well, I would have tried it in Bolivia if not for the altitude sickness.

 Argentinian mixed grill (Parrillada)